Installing a Universal Changing Station

 Display Location(s) On Your Website With Photos

 Upon first learning about this important equipment, one concern that usually springs to mind is the potential for vandalism.
 While most places that have already installed a universal changing table have not experienced vandalism, you can consider the following ideas.
-Keep in mind that according to the building code, family restroom doors must be kept unlocked when not in use and be accessible to the public.
+Keep in mind that family restroom doors should be kept unlocked when not in use and be accessible to the public.

 Key Code to Unlock the Changing Table Controls